5119 E Colorado St.

 There is also a Model Boat Shop open during the summer only.

-Recreation Leaders certified in First Aid and CPR will be on site to assist participants with the construction of model sailboats at the Model Boat Shop for seven weeks this summer.
+MODEL BOAT SHOPRecreation Leaders certified in First Aid and CPR will be on site to assist participants with the construction of model sailboats at the Model Boat Shop for seven weeks each summer.
 Races are held each Friday afternoon at the Colorado Lagoon.
 This is a drop-in program for children ages 7 years and up.
-The summer ends with the International Sea Festival Clyde W. Ellerman Memorial Model Boat Regatta on Friday, August 11.
+Registration for Summer 2018 will begin in May 2018.